Hexagon/bedrock-server-manager/README.md

 This will print a list of all known server versions to the console.

-## Configuring backups
+## Automated Backups

 Backups of world files will be performed automatically at server start, and daily at 3 am.

-You can change the cron pattern for periodic backups in `bsm.json`.
+You can change the cron pattern for periodic backups using `./bsm.json`.

 ## License